Becoming an AI Developer: What You Need to Know

 Understanding what each field is about will help you pursue the right career for your set of skills.
 So, what’s the difference between these three types of AI?

 For starters, artificial narrow intelligence or ANI gives the software a limited range of abilities.
 Typically, it’s goal-orientated and performs specific tasks.
 You come across this type of technology every day, such as when you use the internet.
-Other examples include facial recognition on your phone or asking for help from a voice assistant like Siri.
+Other examples include AIOps and facial recognition on your phone or asking for help from a voice assistant like Siri.

 Rather than mimicking human behaviour, narrow AI simulates human behaviour according to a limited number of parameters.
 Contrarily, artificial general intelligence (AGL), also known as deep AI, doesn’t have these restrictions.